-There were no changes in the Company's internal control over financial reporting during the period from December 31, 2018 to December 31, 2019 that have materially affected, or are reasonably likely to affect, the Company's internal control over financial reporting.
+There were no changes in the Company's internal control over financial reporting during the period from December 31, 2018 to March 31, 2020 that have materially affected, or are reasonably likely to affect, the Company's internal control over financial reporting.

-Subsequent event
+Subsequent events

 The outbreak of the Coronavirus Disease 2019, or COVID-19, has spread across the globe and is impacting worldwide economic activity.
 This global pandemic poses the risk that the Company or its clients, employees, contractors, suppliers, and other partners may be unable to conduct regular business activities for an indefinite period of time.
 While it is not possible at this time to estimate the impact that COVID-19 could have on the Company's business, the continued spread of COVID-19 and the measures taken by the federal, provincial and municipal governments to contain its impact could adversely impact the Company's business, financial condition or results of operations.
 The extent to which the COVID-19 outbreak impacts the Company's results will depend on future developments that are highly uncertain and cannot be predicted, including new information that may emerge concerning the spread of the virus and government actions.
-Management continues to monitor the situation.